 When to go?

 The “best time” to go to Kenting would usually be in the summer – given how “beachy” the area is.
-However, tens of thousands of visitors flooded to Kenting in early April each year for the Spring Wave Music and Art Festival as well; I was there for the festival before it moved to Taipei since last year.
+However, tens of thousands of visitors flooded to Kenting in early April each year for the Spring Wave Music and Art Festival as well; I was there for the festival before it moved to Taipei last year.

 Spring Wave is an outdoor music festival that started about 10 years ago and it showcases a variety of music styles from artists, DJs, and independent bands from all over the world.
-For a few days, there is a marathon concert from-day-to-night.
+For a few days, there is a marathon concert from day to night.
 The main stage is set up in an outdoor area, surrounded by food booths and fun booths, where visitors could freely sit on the lawn and enjoy the performance.
 Smaller-scale concerts, private shows, and disco parties are also held in different venues.
-As I know the festival would still be Taipei in 2017, and for those who are interested in experiencing the festivities – visit here.
+As I know the festival would still be in Taipei in 2017, and for those who are interested in experiencing the festivities – visit here.

 Places to Stay!

 Kenting’s homestay was already a “thing” before Air BNB was everywhere in the world because many guesthouses were mindfully decorated with a theme that appeals to different people.
 It could be a house with a Tuscany garden, a house of a Greek Island in white and blue, a house for the surfers with sandy walls and seashells, or a house with a cottage or farm animals.